 Tesco Lotus placed QR Codes in their store to make their customers aware about how the fresh food items were sourced.

 We are starting with a few popular vegetables like cabbage and will roll out to 20 other vegetables soon.
-As well as saying where their vegetables were grown the QR code provides nutritional information and interesting recipes for customers to try. – Pornpen Nartpiriyarat, Tesco Lotus Head of Trading Law and Technical
+Alongwith saying where their vegetables grew, the QR code provides nutritional information.
+And also, interesting recipes for customers to try. – Pornpen Nartpiriyarat, Tesco Lotus Head of Trading Law and Technical

-Metropolitan Electricity Authority launched the ‘MEA Smart Life’ app that helps consumers to pay their electricity bills and access other services.
+Metropolitan Electricity Authority launched the ‘MEA Smart Life’ app.
+This app helps consumers to pay their electricity bills and access other services.
 The app generates a QR Code, which consumers can show at 7-Eleven service counters to pay bills without the need to print the bill.